rippl-svg/grad-based-plasticity-metrics/README.md

 2. Choose either activation or gradient-based approach
 3. Adapt mask generation logic to your network architecture
 4. Integrate reset calls into your training loop
-5. Optional: combine optimizer state management with ReDo (This technique is used to mitigate plasticity loss isolately, which would interfere with real performance comparison of redo and gradient-based redo)
+5. Optional: combine optimizer state management with ReDo (This technique is used to mitigate neuronal activity loss isolately, which would interfere with real performance comparison of redo and gradient-based redo)

 The core reset functionality is model-agnostic and can be adapted to any neural network architecture with minimal changes.

-### Understanding the implementation of our other theoretical grad-based plasticity metrics with `Gradanalyzer.py`:
+### Understanding the implementation of our other theoretical grad-based neuronal activity metrics with `Gradanalyzer.py`:

-The `GradientAnalyzer` class provides tools to measure neural network plasticity through gradient analysis.
+The `GradientAnalyzer` class provides tools to measure neural network neuronal activity through gradient analysis.
 Key components:

 1. **Gradient Collection** (Implemented in `_register_grad_hooks()` and `_build_params_index()`)
    - Hooks are registered to collect gradients from all model parameters during initialization